claudiamatosa/theguardian-tabs/README.md

     npm start

-NPM will build the less files with the rest of the app into `dist` and run a local server from there.
+Grunt will build the LESS files with the rest of the app into `dist` and npm will run a local server from there.

 If everything has worked successfully, navigate to http://localhost:8000.